Heatblur-Simulations/f-4e-manual/src/cockpit/wso/left_console/center_section.md

-Used to program the [AIM-7](../../../stores/air_to_air/aim_7.md) with a predetermined simulated Doppler instead of actual received Doppler, so that the WSO can provide an estimated correct speed-gate location when range isn't available.
+Used to program the [AIM-7](../../../stores/air_to_air/aim_7.md) with a predetermined simulated Doppler instead of actual received Doppler, so that the WSO can provide an estimated correct speed-gate for the sparrow when not tracking.

 ### Receiver Gain Knobs (RCVR GAIN)

-Coarse (outer ring) and Fine (inner knob) gain control for the radar scope display to increase video output legibility of target returns.
+Coarse (outer ring) and Fine (inner knob) gain control for the radar receiver.

 ### Track Switch

-Enables manual target tracking in heavy clutter environments, or automatic tracking under normal circumstances.
+Selects range tracking type for use in heavy clutter environments, or automatic tracking under normal circumstances.

 #### Manual